strawp/strawp/README.md

 ### Hi there 👋

-I largely build quick and dirty scripts to exploit web vulnerabilities.
-Some of my stuff is also in [/nettitude](http://github.com/nettitude), e.g. [/nettitude](http://github.com/nettitude/xss_payloads).
+I'm a CHECK Team Leader web app pentester and I largely build quick and dirty scripts to exploit web vulnerabilities.
+Some of my stuff is also in [/nettitude](http://github.com/nettitude), e.g. [xss_payloads](http://github.com/nettitude/xss_payloads).

 You can reach me on [@strawp](https://twitter.com/strawp).